Doris-QZ/Fine-Tuning-BERT-Large-with-QLoRA-for-Author-Identification/README.md

 # Fine-Tuning BERT Large with QLoRA for Author Identification 🧠

-This repository explores **parameter-efficient fine-tuning (PEFT)** of large language models for an **Author Identification** task using the [Spooky Author Identification Dataset](https://www.kaggle.com/competitions/spooky-author-identification) from Kaggle.
+This repository explores **parameter-efficient fine-tuning (PEFT)** of large language models for an **Author Identification** task using the [Spooky Author Identification](https://www.kaggle.com/competitions/spooky-author-identification) dataset from Kaggle.
 The primary challenge of this task lies in the fact that the excerpts come from the **same literary genre**--where thematic content and vocabulary often overlap across authors--making it difficult to distinguish between writing styles.

 Unlike [my previous experiments](https://github.com/Doris-QZ/spooky_author_identification/blob/main/3_BERT_Spooky_Author_Identification.ipynb) where only the last few layers of **BERT Base** were fine-tuned (achieving a validation loss of 0.45 and accuracy of 0.83), this project investigates how **QLoRA (Quantized Low-Rank Adaptation)** can be applied to fine-tune the **BERT Large** model efficiently, given limited computational resources (one **A100 GPU** from Google Colab) and a relatively small dataset (**fewer than 20k samples**).